StefanNede/Linear-Regression-C/README.md

 ---

-## TODOs
+## Coming Soon...
-1. Add LaTeX file explaining mathematical background
+1. LaTeX file explaining mathematical background
-2. Implement numerically stable method for QR factorisation (modified Gram-Schmidt for example)
+2. A more numerically stable method for QR factorisation (modified Gram-Schmidt for example)